Introduction / History

 They pass traditions to children through oral history retelling.
 The tradition of a Baloch mother singing lullabies to her children has played an important role in the transfer of knowledge from generation to generation for many centuries.

-They are predominantly Sunni Muslims but some are Shia Muslim.
+They are predominantly Sunni Muslims, but some are Shia Muslim.
 Balochi customs and traditions are conducted according to codes imposed by their tribal laws.

-* Pray that the Baloch may be open to the message of the Gospel.
+Pray that the Sangur Baloch may be open to the message of the gospel.

-* Pray that God will provide workers who speak the Balochi language to work with the Baloch peoples.
+Pray that God will provide workers who speak the Balochi language to work with the Baloch peoples.

-* Pray that God will supply unity among the various tribes of the Baloch people.
+Pray that God will bring peace and justice between the various Baloch peoples.